mthomps4/sage-cat-dog-detector/README.md

 # Cat vs Dog Image Classifier

 This project demonstrates a simple image classification model that distinguishes between cats and dogs.
-It's built as a learning exercise for AWS SageMaker, starting with local development and gradually moving to cloud deployment.
+It's built as a learning exercise, starting with local development and eventually moving to AWS SageMaker deployment.

 ## Project Structure